meharc/Data-Processing-Pipeline-with-AWS-Kinesis/README.md

 ## PROCEDURE
-Following the guideline presented in Figure 3, the section describes the procedure in 7 steps.
+Following the guideline presented above, the section describes the procedure in 7 steps.

 ### Step 1: Extract data using NOAA’s REST API